Security Industry Authority: History beyond the Private Security Industry Act and extension

+The Terrorism (Protection of Premises) Act 2025, created new regulatory responsibilities for SIA, who will work to ensure that venues and premises are compliant with the requirements.

 SIA licensing

 One of the main duties of the SIA is the compulsory licensing of individuals working in specific sectors of the private security industry.
 Whether or not an individual requires a licence is determined by: "the role that is performed" and "the activity that is undertaken".
 These are described fully in Section 3 and Schedule 2 of the Private Security Industry Act 2001 (as amended).
 It is a criminal offence to engage in licensable conduct without a licence: if found guilty, the maximum penalty is six months imprisonment and/or an unlimited fine.

 Licensable activities (sectors)

 The activities defined as licensable by the Act are: